RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ::::::::::::::::::::::::::::::::::::: instructor

 The following code snippet demonstrates how this works for a simplified example.
-If you want to run this as a live demo, you need to `pip install shapely` first.

 ```Python
 >>> from shapely import Point, Polygon